stackql/stackql-demo/docs/sql_usage.md

 </details>
 <br />

 StackQL implements a SQL language variant for querying cloud resources.
 The language is ANSI SQL with extensions.
-Full documentation for the language can be found in the [Language Specification](https://stackql.io/docs).
+Complete documentation for the language can be found in the [Language Specification](https://stackql.io/docs).
 A summary of salient features is provided below.

 ## Basic `SELECT` operations

 Simple `SELECT` queries can be run against a resource (provided the necessary authentication was provided).
-Column projection as well as `SELECT *` are supported.
+Column projection, as well as `SELECT *` are supported.
 For example, to list all instances in a given AWS region showing the `instanceId` and `instanceType` fields, run the following:

 ```sql
 SELECT instanceId, instanceType